Old City Waterworks

 The Old City Waterworks is a historic site in Tallahassee, Florida.
 It is located at East Gaines and South Gadsden Streets.
 On January 31, 1979, it was added to the US National Register of Historic Places.

 Prior to the Old City Waterworks, water was obtained from springs.
 By 1890 public works for water was needed for firefighting and the health of Tallahassee's citizens and the Old City Waterworks was built in 1904 on Gaines Street.
 The current building was remodeled in the 1920s to 1930s and closed in 1980.

-Currently the building is under contract and planned for adaptive reuse as Amicus Brewing Ventures, a craft beer taproom and brewery.
+Currently the building has been adapted for reuse as Amicus Brewing Ventures, an award-winning craft beer brewery and taproom.